 Feltner and her team started Kentucky Homeplace to bridge the gap between rural communities and the healthcare system.
 The program pairs participating patients with community health workers that live and work in their communities.
 But these health workers are not just home nurses, they are true population health advocates.
 The healthcare professionals address social determinants of health by helping with everything from medical appointment scheduling and transportation to getting nutritious and healthy food.

-This model is springing up around the country with state support of positions, such as patient navigators, patient advocates and community health workers.
+This model is springing up around the country with state support of positions, such as patient navigators, patient advocates, and community health workers.
 These advocates teach patients how to use both medical and social resources efficiently and effectively, empowering them to be active participants in their health.
-With reach that goes beyond the medical practice, community health workers are able to fill in the gaps between doctor visits with the cultural and social sensitivity needed to connect with each patient.
+With a reach that goes beyond the medical practice, community health workers are able to fill in the gaps between doctor visits with the cultural and social sensitivity needed to connect with each patient.

 Here at Healthify, we are proud to aid providers and community health workers in continuing care outside of the office with our leading database of community resources, assessing and analyzing social determinants, and care coordination.

 Improving the health of our rural communities requires us to address social needs, as well as medical conditions.
 Through community-based advocates and truly coordinated care, we can improve the health of those isolated in rural communities.